psu-arts-arch-3/art-203/unit-2/lesson-3/exercise-2-wireframes-in-illustrator.md

 page%3a1
 s%3arelevance
 sa%3atrue
 producttypeid%3a2).
 We're not going to bother with a tablet layout for this assignment, so you should only have two artboards.
 Make your second artboard 1280px x 2000px as seen in the video, and then change the height of your artboards as needed for your project.
-You will probably need to increase the height of the artboards to fit your content—this will simulate the entire content as if you could see it all at once without scrolling.
+You will probably need to increase the height of the artboards to fit your content—this will show the entire content as if you could see it all at once without scrolling.
 Select the Artboard tool and drag the bottom edge of an artboard to expand the height.

 #### Step 3: Wireframe Design